MKD20590/MKD20590/README.md

     </tr>
     <tr>
       <td valign="text-top">"The Crooked Woods" is a singleplayer horror game where the player takes the role of a volunteer sent to rescue five missing children in the woods.
 During this project, I helped with the game design and focused on using abstract class for interactables and NPC's pathfinding movement.</td>
       <td valign="text-top">"Dimension Switcher" is a casual platformer game the player can change dimension between 2D or 3D in order to complete the level.
-This is one of my solo project where I designed the game, characters, music, and also being the game programmer.</td>
+This is one of my solo projects where I designed the game, characters, music, and also being the game programmer.</td>
     </tr>
       <tr>
       <td valign="top" align="center">